SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.2.7

+- Fixed the issue of exceptions on dedicated server with Fabric Loader above 0.15.
+- Swapped the buttons on the sign edit screen of rearrange and clear.

 ### 1.2.6

 - Fixed the issue that column building tool may crash the dedicated server.